canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 The staging area or index is a concept that makes Git different.
 This is an intermediate area where you can review your files before committing them.
 It’s like making your files wait in a line before keeping track of them.
 This allows you to commit only a group of files or portions of a single file.

 If you’re coming from TFS, notice you need two steps to store your changes.
 These are: `add` to include files into the staging area and `commit` to create a checkpoint from them.
+With TFS, you only "check-in" your files.

 ### Ignoring files